 - Floating fountain pumps are essentially separate water units that contain the solar panel and pump as a single device that floats on top of the water.
 These pumps make it easy to convert a water basin into a fountain bird bath.

 - Separated solar pump fountains feature a solar panel separate from the fountain itself.
 This offers the flexibility to locate the panel wherever you choose, as long as it’s nearby the fountain.

-In a solar birdbath fountain, pumps keep the water moving to attract birds and prevent stagnation.
+In a solar bird bath fountain, pumps keep the water moving, attracting birds and preventing stagnation.
 The pump determines the type of water flow and water pressure, and in some situations, pump size is a key factor.

-All solar birdbath fountains require a solar panel to operate.
-Since these fountains draw power from the sun and not a power cord, they are environmentally friendly, economical, and very convenient—and they can be placed almost anywhere in a garden.
+All solar bird bath fountains require a solar panel to operate.
+Since these bird bath fountains draw power from the sun and not a power cord, they are environmentally friendly, economical, and very convenient—and they can be placed almost anywhere in a garden.

 Fountain Depth and Design